yhs666/mc-docs.zh-cn/articles/cosmos-db/sql-api-nodejs-application.md

      })
      .catch(err => {
        console.error(err);
-       console.error("Shutting down because there was an error settinig up the database.");
+       console.error("Shutting down because there was an error setting up the database.");
        process.exit(1);
      });